3tablespoonextra virgin olive oil, (or macadamia oil if you have it)

 The dressing and puree can be made ahead of time, then used to assemble the salad at serving time.

 Put all dressing ingredients except for the maple syrup into a small blender (I used a stick blender in an upright blending jar).
-Blend until perfectly smooth, then taste and adjust sourness by adding 1-2 tsp maple syrup, if desired.
+Blend until perfectly smooth, then taste and adjust sourness by adding 1-2 teaspoon maple syrup, if desired.
 Set aside until serving time.

 To make the puree, heat olive oil in a frypan (skillet) over medium heat.
 Add onion and cook, stirring often, for around 10 minutes or until deeply caramelised.
 Add garlic for the final 1-2 minutes of cooking time.
 Remove from the heat and allow to cool a little.